-There are two general kinds of these agreements.
+There are two general kinds of annuities:

 An example: you might give $100,000 to an insurance company for a 20 year annuity that starts on January 1, 2011 and ends on December 31, 2030.
 The agreement requires monthly payments from that annuity and guarantees 3% growth over the period of the annuity.
 That company would then issue you a payment each month for $554.60.
 At the end of the arrangement, you both just walk away from it.

 The second kind is the life annuity and it tends to be the more common one when it comes to retirement savings.
 Usually, how this works is that you agree to pay some lump sum to a company and they promise to pay you a certain rate of return on that money each year for the rest of your life.